 Bringing pets into New Zealand

-You can bring your cat or dog here, but they must meet specific health standards.
-These change depending on the country your pet is coming from.
+You can bring your pet here, but they must meet specific health standards.
+These change, depending on the country your pet is coming from.

 Cats and dogs from Australia will be cleared for entry.